terry-citrix/TokenBroker/README.md

 # TokenBroker

-TokenBroker is a sample of how to deploy multi-tenant services that use a dedicated Token Broker service to issue Azure Resource Tokens for CosmosDB (or anything similar such as Shared Access Signature for table storage).
+TokenBroker is a simple implementation of the Resource Token Broker concept.
+The
+[Resource Token Broker concept](/docs/TokenBrokerConcept.md) allows for increased tenant isolation in multi-tenant services using either Azure CosmosDB Resource Tokens (or alternatively Azure Storage Shared Access Signatures).

 For this demo we'll be using Java SpringBoot services hosted in Azure WebApp for Containers.
 Each small service is designed to be hosted in its own Docker instance.

-For the purposes of this demo we'll be creating a Discovery Service as our use-case.
+In this demo we'll be creating a Discovery Service as our use-case.
 Customers will create a tenant record for themselves, and that tenant information is meant to be discoverable to any customer (without any auth).
 However, we want to ensure that a customer cannot change the record of another costumer.